toy2022/Getting_and_Cleaning_Data_Course_Project/README.md

 This repository contains the following
    1.	a codebook (which describes the procedure in reproducibility of the data and conceptualization of the data obtainment and transformation in generating tidy data),
    2.	an R script called “run_analysis” (embedded the codes in conformity to the instructional guidance in the course project),
-   3.	a data file titled “tidy_data” (contains the output content following the transformation of the raw data), and this “readme file” (explains the description of the       repository).
+   3.	a data file titled “completedata” (contains the output content following the transformation of the raw data), and this “readme file” (explains the description of         the repository).